countable-web/open-source-corporation/engineering/JENKINS.md

    nodes to get a sense of what configuration is needed.
 This node is now what wil be used to deploy project of your choice.

    3. Create a Build Project
    In Jenkins, click new Item.
 Refer to existing projects for the configurations.
+   Make sure the node you just created is being used!

 ## Discussion on Usage of Jenkins